 The UK Photonics 2023: the Hidden Economy report, published in July 2023, profiles the UK photonics landscape, its key characteristics and impact and global position.

-Extended analysis, regional breakdown, comparison to other UK manufacturing sectors, trends and opportunities are included in the PLG’s 2021 presentation “Size of UK Photonics – the 2021 update” available to watch on line.
+Extended analysis, regional breakdown, comparison to other UK manufacturing sectors, trends and opportunities are included in the PLG’s 2023 presentation “Size of UK Photonics – the 2023 update” To be released shortly.